 So there will be 4 helpers each Sunday.

-I used THIS CHART to stay organized.
+THIS CHART to stay organized.

 How I give out teaching assignments (Give out assignments the week before they teach):